cuustard/uni/SCC.141.md

 ### Intro to Digital Divide

-The digital devide refers to inequalities in acees to, use of, and benefits from digital technology.
+The digital divide refers to inequalities in access to, use of, and benefits from digital technology.
 It affects different groups based on age, income, geography, education, and disability.
 It has 3 layers:

 - Access Divide: Who has internet, devices, and infrastructure
 - Skills Divide: Who knows how to use technology effectively?